purplexionist/gardenmon/docs/mariadb.md

 sudo mysql -u root -p

-Creating the Database Table
+Creating the Database, Table, and User
-After configuring MariaDB on your Plex server, proceed to create a database and table as per the provided structure.

 First, run this to create a database
 CREATE DATABASE IF NOT EXISTS gardenmon;